realmistic/economics-workshop-dec-2024/README.md

 3. **Containers** for streamlined deployment.

 With these pieces in place, the real focus can shift to **predictions**, **machine learning**, and advanced strategy development—what really matters for understanding markets and making decisions.

-Explore the **TODOs** in the code and contribute your ideas to bring this vision to life!

 ## Features
 - Real-time cryptocurrency data collection